NASA-AMMOS/slim/docs/guides/documentation/change-log/README.md

 ## Frequently Asked Questions (FAQ)

 - Q: Why is a `CHANGELOG.md` crucial even if there's a GitHub auto-generated release changes page?
-- A: It ensures future-proof accessibility of change information, especially for users who may not have access to the project's release page or if the software has changed hands.
+- A: We think they are complementary.
+Releases are great for commit-level information; but changelogs are better suited to a broader audience.
+It also ensures future-proof accessibility of change information, especially for users who may not have access to the project's release page or if the software has changed hands.
 Moreover, its meant to be feature-centric and designed for people to understand, rather than GitHub's commit-oriented change reports.

 ---